robertpiosik/CodeWebChat/README.md

 To mitigate this limitation, so-called _agentic_ tools ask you to prepare extensive markdown-based plans and feature descriptions, so the system based on a keyword matching (via _grep_ tool calling) can do a better job at automated context compilation.
 It's a time consuming, token-hungry hit-or-miss.

-**Code Web Chat proposes a mindful, aligned with true model's capabilities approach**—make the model guide itself with hand-picked files and straightforward instructions, not vague markdowns. **With it comes a big win**—as you work on a task your context becomes mostly fixed (recently updated files and your instructions are always at the very end), therefore **you will hit cache most of the time, making AI coding too cheap to meter!**
+**Code Web Chat proposes a mindful 🧠, aligned with true model's capabilities approach**—make the model guide itself with hand-picked files and straightforward instructions, not vague markdowns. **With it comes a big win**—as you work on a task your context becomes largely fixed (recently updated files and your changing instructions are always at the very end), therefore **cache is hit most of the time, making AI coding too cheap to meter!**

 **This, combined with the latest generation of models** like Gemini 3.0 Flash and Pro which excel at long context understanding and diff correctness, **marks the new generation of AI coding tools**.